-Barry is recommended as a leading lawyer in corporate & commercial and mergers & acquisitions by Chambers Global, Chambers Asia Pacific and The International Who’s Who of Business Lawyers and a leading lawyer in capital markets by Legal Media Group Guide to the World’s Leading M&A Lawyers, and Legal Media Group Guide to the World’s Leading Corporate Governance Lawyers.
+Barry is recommended as a leading lawyer in corporate & commercial and mergers & acquisitions by Chambers Global, Chambers Asia Pacific, Legal 500 Asia Pacific, IFLR 1000, The International Who’s Who of Business Lawyers and a leading lawyer in capital markets by IFLR 1000, Legal Media Group Guide to the World’s Leading M&A Lawyers, and Legal Media Group Guide to the World’s Leading Corporate Governance Lawyers.

-Barry is a member of the New Zealand Racing Board and the Auditor Regulation Advisory Group of the New Zealand Institute of Chartered Accountants.
+Barry is a member of the New Zealand Racing Board and the Audit Oversight Committee of the New Zealand’s Financial Markets Authority.
 He is a Committee member of the Royal Wellington Golf Club and a former member of the New Zealand Stock Exchange's Market Surveillance Panel.
 He is also a former Chairman of Chapman Tripp's Board and a former Managing Partner of its Wellington office.

-- Beijing General Aviation on its investment in Pacific Aerospace
+Beijing Automotive Group on its investment in Hamilton-based aviation company Pacific Aerospace

 Foodstuffs Wellington on its merger with Foodstuffs Auckland to form New Zealand's largest retail grocery operation

-Shell on its NZ$700m divestment of its New Zealand refining, distribution and marketing business and also on its NZ$700m divestment of its cornerstone stake in Fulton Hogan, a leading infrastructure contractor, and
+Shell on its $700m divestment of its New Zealand refining, distribution and marketing business and also on its $700m divestment of its cornerstone stake in Fulton Hogan, a leading infrastructure contractor, and

 the merger parties on the merger of MARAC Finance, Canterbury Building Society and Southern Cross Building Society to form Heartland Bank.